janbaer/presentations/messaging/content.md

 - Strongly coupled
 - Any service can slow down the other or the whole process chain
-- Special error handling required when a consumer service is down
+- Special error handling required when any service in the chain is down
-- All services have alwas to be online
+- All services have always to be online

 ---